CraveSmart Emblem CraveSmart

 Why You’ll Love This Recipe

 These high-protein blondies are soft, gooey, and packed with vanilla flavor.
-If brownies are the brooding cousin, these are the better-behaved blonde sibling that still knows how to party.
+If brownies are the brooding cousin, these are the better-behaved blonde sibling that still knows how to deliver.

 Simple Ingredients